 We are up at 0800 and after another nice walk for Veto, we have breakfast.
 Greg comes back at 1000 and changes the screecher halyard.
 He also tightens two lower inner diamonds on the mast which were a little loose.

-On the way Veto gets tired and Michael has to carry her for a while as she refused to walk any more.
+On the way Veto gets tired and Michael has to carry her for a while as she refuses to walk any more.
 However, on the way back she seems more energetic.
-Kelly finished the shopping ages ago and went back to the yacht.
+Kelly finished the shopping ages ago and has gone back to the yacht.
 She comes and collects them.
-Both have very sore feet and are exhausted!
+Both Michael and Veto have very sore feet and are exhausted!

 After a rest, we go to Shingleys Beach and Veto is totally refreshed, she has a good run around, even playing with another dog.
 We watch the last rugby league semi-final for the weekend, this one between Cronulla and North Queensland.
 It is a great match, but again soured by poor referring decisions like the other weekend matches.
 NQ end up winning in extra time by one point.